 Newtown is a tiny town located in the state of Missouri.
-With a population of 111 people and just one neighborhood, Newtown is the 541st largest community in Missouri.
-Much of the housing stock in Newtown was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 109 people and just one neighborhood, Newtown is the 541st largest community in Missouri.
+Newtown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Newtown is a blue-collar town, with 47.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Newtown, you'll notice that it is more blue-collar than most other communities in America.
+47.50% of Newtown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Newtown is a town of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Newtown who work in food service (17.50%), teaching (16.25%), and farm management occupations (12.50%).

 Overall, Newtown’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.